 Why?
 While the Covid-19 outbreak and associated lockdowns resulted in an uncertain outlook for the broader markets, the multi-billion-dollar Fed stimulus announced in late March 2020 helped the markets stage a strong recovery.
-Investors are now expecting a quicker economic rebound with economies opening up gradually, which will bode well for Honeywell.
+Investors are now expecting a quicker economic rebound with economies opening up gradually given the large scale vaccination programs being undertaken by several countries.
+This will bode well for Honeywell.

 Honeywell International Inc. (Honeywell) is a diversified technology and manufacturing company.
 It offers aircraft engines, avionics and other related products and services; control, sensing and security technologies for commercial and residential use; automotive turbochargers, specialty chemicals, electronic and advanced materials; process technology for refining and petrochemical industry; and heating, ventilation and air conditioning products and solutions for homes and businesses.